google/filament/BUILDING.md

 - clang 7.0 (or more recent)
 - [ninja 1.10](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) (or more recent)

-To build the Java based components of the project you can optionally install (recommended):

-- OpenJDK 1.8 (or more recent)

 Additional dependencies may be required for your operating system.
 Please refer to the appropriate section below.

 To build Filament for Android you must also install the following:

-- Android Studio 4.2.0 or more recent
+- Android Studio Arctic Fox or more recent
 - Android SDK
 - Android NDK "side-by-side" 22.1 or higher

 ### Environment variables

-Make sure the environment variable `ANDROID_HOME` points to the location of your Android SDK.
+To build Filament for Android, make sure the environment variable `ANDROID_HOME` points to the location of your Android SDK.

-By default our build system will attempt to compile the Java bindings.
-To do so, the environment variable `JAVA_HOME` should point to the location of your JDK.

 When building for WebGL, you'll also need to set `EMSDK`.
 See [WebAssembly](#webassembly).